A narrative told through Four Throughlines elevates this film to legendary status.

 From Logan’s point-of-view, this plays with the notion “Legends never die”.
 The consumption of the antidote and the ensuing violent surge through the forest confirms the comic-book fantasy of Wolverine and his acceptance of Laura’s approach towards solving problems (Main Character Issue of

-From an overall story perspective, this plays out with the idea that these children will pick up where Wolverine and Professor X left off.
-The “X-Men” will continue, never ceasing to exist (Story Outcome of
+From an Objective Story perspective, this plays out with the idea that these children will pick up where Wolverine and Professor X left off.
+The “X-Men” will continue, never ceasing to exist (Story Outcome of `Success).

 “So this is what feels like.”